polpielladev/polpiella.dev/src/_posts/writing-my-personal-blog-site.md

   name: "Pol Piella"
 ---

 In this article, I will take you through why I decided to create my personal blog from scratch and what technologies I used to do it and what influenced my decisions.
-Before I start though, I would like to mention that I am not a web developer (I only have a bit of experience in React) so most of what I am about to write about are things that worked for me, but might not be the best solutions.
+Before I start though, I would like to mention that **I am not a web developer** (I only have a bit of experience in React) so most of what I am about to write about are things that **worked for me**, but might not be the best/most efficient way of doing things.

 ## Why bother making your own personal site?